sdsouto/nyc-tlc-tip-prediction/README.md

 **Modeling and Evaluation**

 To identify the key factors influencing tip generosity, a random forest model was constructed using 300 decision trees.
 The model revealed that Vendor ID, passenger count, and distance were the most critical determinants of high tipping behavior.
-Overall, the model demonstrated strong predictive performance, accurately classifying passengers as generous or non-generous tippers 70% of the time and correctly identifying generous tippers among predicted positives 68% of the time.
+Overall, the model performed with 70% accuracy and 68% precision.

 <p align="center">
   <img src="images/rf_top5feat.png" width="800">